maxlembke/COVID-19_Restaurants-R_Final_Project/README.md

 * [Food Inspection Data](https://data.cityofchicago.org/Health-Human-Services/Food-Inspections/4ijn-s7e5/data) (Too large to provide here - please download at link)

-We conducted our analysis in late December 2020 and the datasets have been made avaialble in this repo.
+We conducted our analysis in late December 2020.
+Please be aware that both datasets are updated frequently.
+The date of retrieval of each dataset are 12/07/2020 and 12/04/2020 for COVID-19 and Food Inspection data, respectively.

 The submission files are: